Cinbarker/OpenTurret/README.md

 - [ ]  Implement full system functionality including safety measures
 - [ ]  Implement an automated detection and firing software

+### Software Modes

+- Full Manual: Control the turret and laser with a joystick
+- Laser Guided: Autonomous Laser guided aiming of turret
+- Sky Tracking: Use online data to track stars, planets, satellites, and air traffic.
+(For telescopes **NOT** lasers)

 ### Software Implementation Ideas

-- [x] Fully manual control with joystick
-- [ ] Automatic IR Laser guided aiming
 - [ ] Autonomous targeting and firing by means of image recognition
-- [ ] Track cosmic objects using online positional data
 - [ ] Laser shape drawing mode
 - [ ] Autonomous targeting and firing by means of acoustic triangulation